barchart/docker-eclipse/README.md

 ./eclipse-linux
 ```

+## Java 2d

+You must run with `-Dsun.java2d.pmoffscreen=false` to get usable UI performance when launching AWT/Java2d apps from Eclipse.

 ## Help!
 I started the container but I don't see the Eclipse screen

 `xhost +` allow connections from all hosts

 https://github.com/fgrehm/docker-eclipse/issues/5